Skip to main content

 Tom: Your response should be, what’s the safe word?

-Tom: so recognizing that, people can get scanned with these grandparent scams, parent scams, every family should have a safe word like.
-Billy Bob, you know, something that the family’s gonna remember that’s unique.
-And so if a scammer calls up and isn’t pretending to be one of your children, or a parent or another family member, an urgent need of money because they crashed into a car and there was a pregnant woman inside and the child, you know, all that crazy stuff.
+Tom: So, recognizing that people can get scammed with these grandparent scams, parent scams, every family should have a safe word, like Billy Bob, you know, something that the family’s gonna remember that’s unique.
+And so if a scammer calls up and is pretending to be one of your children, or a parent or another family member, in urgent need of money because they crashed into a car and there was a pregnant woman inside and the child- you know, all that crazy stuff, you can say, what’s the safe word?
+If they don’t know the safe word, which they don’t, then you know, obviously it’s a scam.
+But even then, you could always hang up the phone and call your kids, right?

-Beau: So if one of my kids asks me for a thousand dollars, I’m gonna call my ex-wife.
-We’re friends and I’m gonna say, Hey, what’s going on with, be above, they asked me for a thousand bucks and be like, oh, be above, asked me for a thousand bucks.
+Beau: All right.
+So that to me is the best tip of the day.
+So get a safe word.
+And if you’re listening today and you really thought Billy Bob was charming, ’cause Tom has a good accent and stuff, don’t use Billy Bob, but find something that works and yeah.
+And communicate.
+What I was getting at, ’cause I love the safe word thing, but I was also trying to get across that communication is key.
+So if one of my kids asks me for a thousand dollars, I’m gonna call my ex-wife.
+We’re friends and I’m gonna say, Hey, what’s going on with Beelzebub?
+They asked me for a thousand bucks and be like, oh, Beelzebub asked me for a thousand bucks.
 And be like, well, that’s 2000 bucks.
-Let’s get, be above on the phone and then be above, gets on the phone and says, I didn’t ask either of you for money.
+Let’s get Beelzebub on the phone and then Beelzebub gets on the phone and says, I didn’t ask either of you for money.

 Beau: You know, so communication can save a lot of problems.

-Tom: definitely
+Tom: Definitely

 Beau: All right, Tom, thanks again for joining us.
-Really appreciate your time
+Really appreciate your time.

-Tom: thanks
+Tom: Thanks.

 SHARE THIS EPISODE